Audio Function

 Quick Start

-• This section will explain how to connect external speakers and headphones, and then check the system configuration using commands to ensure proper collaboration between the hardware and software layers.
+• This section will explain how to connect external speakers and headsets, and then check the system configuration using commands to ensure proper collaboration between the hardware and software layers.

-• Enter the following command in the terminal to check the sound card's mounting status:
+• Enter the following command in the terminal to view the sound card mount status:

 root@qcm6490-idp:/opt# cat /proc/asound/cards